GfellerLab/MoDec/README.md

-   folder (with few differences about the timing and file location indicated within the results files; the motifs found in *test_out/test_out_report.html* and *out_compare/test_out_report.html* should be highly similar but there can be small differences if MoDec is not run on Mac OS due to the random initial conditions that rely on different random number generators in the various operating systems - note that also the order of the motifs can differ due to these different random number generators).
+   folder (with few differences about the timing and file location indicated within the results files; the motifs found in *test_out/test_out_report.html* and *out_compare/test_out_report.html* should be highly similar but there can be small differences due to the random initial conditions that rely on different random number generators in the various operating systems - note that also the order of the motifs can differ due to these different random number generators).

    The *testData.txt* file corresponds to HLA-II peptidomics data from meningioma tissues obtained in our study (sample *3869-GA*, with 5987